top of page

 STEP 1- Dry the flower heads, herbs, or plant material for a day or two.

-Method- Dry plants by putting them in a basket with a cloth or paper towel in the bottom to soak up any moisture, hang them up or place them in a paper bag.
+Method- Dry plants in a basket with a cloth or paper towel in the bottom to soak up any moisture, hang them up, or place them in a paper bag.

-* This year was the first time that I infused St. John's Wort oil with the daily fresh-picked flowers.
-It was an experiment to see if more of the hypericin would be present.
-The hypericin is what gives the oil its red color and is apparently responsible for the antianxiety effect of St. John's wort.
+* This year was the first time I infused St. John's Wort oil with the daily fresh-picked flowers.
+I did this as an experiment to see if more of the hypericin would be present.
+The hypericin gives the oil its red color and is apparently responsible for the antianxiety effect of St. John's wort.

-STEP 3- Place the plant material into a glass jar and cover it with a base of either organic olive (Olea europaea) or organic jojoba (Simmondsia chinensis) oil.
+STEP 3- Place the plant material into a glass jar and cover it with a base of organic olive oil (Olea europaea) or organic jojoba oil (Simmondsia chinensis).
 Both oils have a very long shelf life and will not go rancid.
 Jojoba (Simmondsia chinensis) is the best choice for delicate and aromatic flowers.
 Remember to use a label with the ingredients and date of infusion.

-STEP 4- This mixture is then left in a dark, warm environment for four to eight weeks, shaking the mixture daily 100 times, until the base oil has absorbed the properties and essential oils from the plant material.
-When you see the plant matter start to degrade it is time for the next step.
+STEP 4- This mixture is then left in a dark, warm environment for four to eight weeks, shaking the mixture daily 100 times until the base oil has absorbed the properties and essential oils from the plant material.
+When you see the plant matter degrade, it is time for the next step.

-STEP 5- Drain off and filter the plant matter, using a funnel and strainer.
-Use an additional paper filter or cheesecloth if there are any small particles of plant matter.
+STEP 5—Drain off and filter the plant matter using a funnel and strainer.
+If there are any small particles, use an additional paper filter or cheesecloth.

 STEP 6- Bottle - It is always best to store the finished product in a dark amber bottle.